Claire-Marie Hall: Career

 Three weeks after graduating from Mountview, Hall was cast as Cosette in the Sondheim Theatre (then named Queen's Theatre) production of Les Misérables, marking her West End debut.
 She later was cast as Gabriella Montez in the 2008 High School Musical Live on Stage at Hammersmith Apollo, and as Tuptim in The King and I, before taking a hiatus from the West End.
 In March 2020, Hall was cast as The Inkeeper's Wife in the premiere of The Wicker Husband at the Watermill Theatre, which closed after five performances due to the COVID-19 pandemic.

-Operation Mincemeat

 Hall joined the cast of Operation Mincemeat in 2020, taking over the role of "Jean Leslie & Others" from Rory Furey-King, who originated the role in the original off-West End production.
 She remained in the role when the production transferred to the West End in 2023, and again when the production transferred to Broadway in 2025.

+In 2026, Thespians: Greece The Musical (But Not That One) announced their full casting list, with Hall as Poly.

 Personal life

 Hall is married to theatre set designer Bob Sterrett.
+She is Welsh-Filipina.